redpanda-data/redpanda/docs/www/upgrades.md

 # Windows
 On Windows it is only possible to run Redpanda on Docker.
-Therefore, the [Docker guide](#docker) is applicable for Windows OS.
+Therefore, the [Docker guide](#docker) is applicable for it.

 # Post-upgrade actions
 Once the upgrade is done, you need to make sure that cluster is healthy.